chrisjake/titfl-hugo/contents/docs/features/markdown/_index.md

 Markdown can be divided into:
 * Basic markdown
 The original syntax as described by John Gruber.
-* Various extensions or 'flavours' of markdown
+* Extended markdown
-Offer additional functionality.
+Offers additional functionality, and come in many different variants (or 'flavours').

 In order to keep the threshold of technical skill for authors as low as possible, TITFL defaults to the markdown flavour (Goldmark) used by Hugo.